🚀 The Solution for Slow Prisma

 Fix Slow Prisma Queries

 Is Prisma slow?
 You're not alone.
 Love Prisma's DX but need better performance?
+Speed up slow Prisma queries by 2–7× (up to 53.5× on SQLite relation filters) without changing any existing queries.

-No Code Changes
+No Query Changes

 Production-Ready